Spinning a crepe or using the batter spreader to form the perfectly sized and evenly thin crepe is an experience you won’t soon forget.

-There are four key factors that will help you as begin to spin your first crepes using the crepe batter spreader.
+Four key factors will help you as you begin to spin your first crepes using the crepe batter spreader.

-If the pan is too cold then the batter will just stick to the pan and leave you with a mess!
-We generally preheat the pan on medium for a minute or two before we start to cook and then reduce the heat slightly.
+If the pan is too cold, then the batter will just stick to the pan and leave you with a mess!
+We generally preheat the pan on medium for a minute or two before cooking and then reducing the heat slightly.

 We recommend sprinkling a little water on before you start.
 The water should start to dance and sizzle before it evaporates.

-If the water immediately evaporates the pan is too hot and temperature should be reduced.
+If the water immediately evaporates, the pan is too hot, and the temperature should be reduced.

-We will occasionally add ice cubes to the pan to cool it off when we find temperatures to be too high.
+We will occasionally add ice cubes to the pan to cool it off when we find temperatures too high.

-When you initially pour the batter, again you will want a light sizzle which will indicate that temperature is just right!
+When you initially pour the batter, you will want a light sizzle that will indicate that the temperature is just right!